andreikop/enki/doc/index.rst

  * File browser
  * Autocompletion, based on document contents
  * Hightly configurable
+ * MIT Scheme REPL integration

-Project is going to be **crossplatform**, and, will probably work on all platforms, but, currently has been tested only on Ubuntu.
+mksv3 is **crossplatform**, but, currently has been tested only on Ubuntu.
 Team will be appreciate you, if you shared your experience about other platforms.

+Project is licensed under `GNU GPL v2 license <http://www.gnu.org/licenses/gpl-2.0.html>`_

 Screenshots: